 Yin Yoga is a journey into your inner self, just let you and surrender to it.

-But What is Yin Yoga?
+What exactly is Yin Yoga?

-The idea behing Yin Yoga is to hold poses and stretches for a long time.
+The idea behind Yin Yoga is to hold poses and stretches for a long time.
 This technique has been practiced for centuries in China and Taiwan as part of the Taoist system, which was taught along with breathing techniques to students of Kung Fu.

 Performing slower exercises or keeping them longer also requires a lot of effort.
-You use more than just muscles: you reach the deepest tissues of the body such as ligaments, joints and bones.
+You use more than just muscles: you reach the deepest tissues of the body such as ligaments, joints, and bones.

 Yin Yoga is based on the Taoist concepts of Yin and Yang, two opposite and yet complementary principles that are present in nature.

-Yin is the stable, immobile and hidden aspect of things.
+- Yin is the stable, immobile, and hidden aspect of things.

-Yang is the changing, moving and revealing aspect.
+- Yang is the changing, moving, and revealing aspect.

 We are Yin and Yang

 If we transfer these principles to the human body, the rigid connective tissues are yin, while the muscles or blood are yangs.